How to Build a Savings Plan With Your Credit Card

 Save the Cashback and Rewards You Earn

-Many credit cards give you cashback or points when you spend.
+Several credit cards offer rewards such as cashback or points on eligible purchases.
 Instead of using those rewards right away, try to save them.
 For example, if you earn cashback, you can move that money to your savings account each month.

 If you get points, use them to buy things you normally spend money on, like gift cards or groceries.
 Then, put the money you would’ve spent into your savings.
 Over time, these small rewards can add up and help you save more.